-Dear all, there will be a DIYbio meetup in the cafe of the Science Gallery (Pearce Street, Dublin) tomorrow at 2pm.
-The event is better documented here, with a list of currently registered attendees: [http://diybiodublin.eventbrite.com] It’s free and informal.
-If you like DIYbio to some extent and you’re free, please come along!
+It's free and informal.
+If you like DIYbio to some extent and you're free, please come along!
 The point?
 To meet, greet, and perhaps discuss not-so-weighty matters like forming a regional identity for Irish DIYbio.
-I’ve been informed by the great people at the Science Gallery that they’ll be closing early to prepare for their next exhibition, so the event is set to begin at 2 and end at 4.

 Maker Faire 2011 was, true to expectations, even bigger and better than last year.
 Expecting as much, Brian Degger and I were prepared.
 Our DIYbio table was a big improvement on last year, with more interaction and more experimentation on our part than before.
 As bad luck would have it, our location was very poor compared to last year; our stand was in the Convention Center, a room of wonders that was thoughtfully omitted from the maps and for which there were no signs to follow.

 Maker Faire UK 2011 begins tomorrow, and today exhibitors are being given a chance to set things up and prepare.
 As we're offering a DIY microbiology event, we'll need happy plates of microbes to work with, so our incubator is getting set up and our HEPA will be running on low speed to prepare for the day to come.